crescendont/ln-scoring-algorithm-updated/README.md

 A program to find the optimal outfit + top 20 scoring items for association, chapter, arena, and custom stages in Love Nikki.
 This program requires your clothes_date file to run.
 Please refer to any of the guides out there for extracting this file; Nikki's Info also accepts it for wardrobe information, so many guides exist.

 Your clothes_date file MUST be renamed to **clothes_date.txt** and it MUST be in the same folder as the executable.

+DO NOT MODIFY YOUR clothes_date FILE BEYOND RENAMING IT.

 If all you want is the top 20 scores, please download the newplayer_clothes_date [here](https://github.com/crescendont/ln-scoring-algorithm-updated/raw/refs/heads/main/newplayer_clothes_date), rename it to clothes_date.txt, and use it as your input.